minhkyuuby/minhkyuuby/README.md

 - 👋 Hi, I’m @minhkyuuby
 - 👀 I’m interested in Video development
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science at Hanoi University of Science and Technology
 - 📫 You can contact with me at 'minhkyuuby@gmail.com'

 <!---